Schedule an Appointment

 Dr. Colleen Aubrey PT, DPT

-Colleen Aubrey Dr. Colleen Aubrey is a licensed Physical Therapist with expertise in orthopedic rehabilitation, sports injuries, and neurological conditions.
-She earned her Doctorate in Physical Therapy from the University of Wisconsin-Madison and holds licensure in both Wisconsin and Illinois.
+Colleen Aubrey Dr. Colleen Aubrey is a Physical Therapist who grew up in California, completed her Bachelor's degree in Hawaii, and has put down roots in Wisconsin.
+She earned her Doctorate in Physical Therapy from the University of Wisconsin-Madison.

 Why did you want to be a physical therapist?